pedrocondor/oec-etl/etl/countries/canada/README.md

 | 10600   | N/A | 9            | 1000       | 1   | 702093  | 0        | 1989 | 1     |

 ### Variable Details
 HS.Code : Harmonized System Code
 UOM : Unit of Measurement
 Country.Code : Country code for importing/exporting/reexporting country (999 refers to the totals for the World)
 State.Code : 1000 for Non USA and 1001-1055 for USA states/other areas within USA
 Value : Trade value in Canadian Dollars
-Quantity : Good Quantity
+Quantity : Goods Quantity
 Year : Month of import/export/re-export
 month : Month of import/export/re-export

 ## Download